 Week 3 – The skill of deepening engagement

 Can you remember conversations that have left you feeling closer?
-We look at how to help relationships deepen through improving our ability to listen to the feelings and the meanings that might not be clear on the surface.
+Or times you felt someone really understood you when they’ve engaged at a level deeper than just the words you’ve said?
+We look at how to help relationships deepen through improving our ability to listen to both feelings and meanings that might not be clear on the surface.

 Week 4 – The skill of building trust